skip navigation

 With most other adjectives (e.g., shallow, large, big, small, little) specified amounts are not used.

 So, very, rather, pretty, quite – emphasize the adjective; fairly, moderately, somewhat – de-emphasize (lessen) the adjective.
-See Adverbs of degree.
+See Degree Modifiers to Adjectives.

 Modifiers to Tall and High